Why You Can't Hire Your Way Out of a Broken Process

 The time from a new hire's first day to full productivity.
 With documented processes, shared systems, and clear role definitions, this should be four to eight weeks.
 If it takes three to six months, knowledge is trapped in people's heads.

 Track these monthly.
 The trends matter more than the absolute numbers.
 Improving metrics during a period of growth is the clearest signal that your operational scaling is working.
+Deteriorating metrics during growth is the clearest signal that your systems are not keeping pace.

 Common Mistakes When Scaling Operations